-Resist the urge to send a mass email - they almost never work!
+Don't send a mass email!
+Resist the urge to fire off emails to a big group - they almost never work!
 Take the time to carefully write your email and edit each one personally, even if it's just adjusting something you copy-and-paste.
 That way, your friends will know you are serious, and will likely respond by giving seriously to you too.

 Make sure you say thank you, whether by email, text, or phone.
 It's more than good manners - it lets your donors see your gratitude, and prepares them to say yes next year when you ask them again.